Neural Estimation of the Rate-Distortion Function With Applications to Operational Source Coding

-\subsection{Experimental Results: NERD}
+\section{Experimental Results: NERD}

 In our experiments, we use synthetic data (i.e. Gaussian), MNIST digits, and Fashion MNIST (FMNIST) images to represent our source $X \sim P_X$.
-We use squared-error distortion for all cases, i.e. i.e. $\dist(x,y) = \|x-y\|_2^2$.
+We use squared-error distortion for all cases, i.e. $\dist(x,y) = \|x-y\|_2^2$.
 In all cases, we have $n=60,000$ i.i.d. samples from $P_X$.
 We set the base distribution as $P_Z = \mathcal{N}(0, I_{m_z})$ and parametrize $G_\theta : \mathbb{R}^{m_z} \rightarrow \mathbb{R}^m$ with a fully connected neural network for the Gaussian case, and a deep convolutional architecture similar to the generator architecture used in DCGAN \cite{DCGAN} for the image data.
-Due to numerical instability of the objective due to the $\log$ term, we instead solve the following objective